embeddedartistry/embedded-resources/docs/README_template.md

 Provide proper credits, shoutouts, and honorable mentions here.
 Also provide links to relevant repositories, blog posts, or contributors worth mentioning.

 Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
+This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contributed in this project.

 * Hat tip to anyone who's code was used